-Federal ESF Integration Directive
+Federal ESF Integration Directive (expired)

-The aim of the Federal ESF Integration Directive is especially to integrate young people and young adults with special difficulties entering work or training gradually and sustainably into the labour market or make it possible for them to get a school-eaving certificate.
+The aim of the Federal ESF Integration Directive was especially to integrate young people and young adults with special difficulties entering work or training gradually and sustainably into the labour market or make it possible for them to get a school-eaving certificate.

-To this end, this integrated overall concept brings together the successful approaches of the "XENOS - Integration and Diversity" programme, "the Joint ESF/Federal programme on labour market support for individuals with leave to stay and refugees with access to the labour market" and the "IdA - Integration through Exchange" programme and develops them further.
+To this end, this integrated overall concept brought together the successful approaches of the "XENOS - Integration and Diversity" programme, "the Joint ESF/Federal programme on labour market support for individuals with leave to stay and refugees with access to the labour market" and the "IdA - Integration through Exchange" programme and develops them further.

 Integration, not exclusion (IsA):

 Project providers were free to develop measures tailored to the needs of the target groups within the framework of the defined goal (gradual and sustainable integration of the target group of persons aged 18 to under 35 years into employment or training).
 This ensured that the funding guidelines leave room for innovative approaches on the part of the local stakeholders.
 By involving regional public employment services, components of the regular support system were combined with project modules of the IsA priority area to create useful solutions.

 Priority areas included the skill building for unemployed young migrants in close collaboration with responsible persons at the company level.
 Moreover, 22 of the funded 55 IsA projects aimed at labour market integration of immigrants from other EU Member States who live in particularly affected municipalities.

 Integration through exchange (IdA):